Wembley: Landmarks

 The famous Ace Cafe is on the North Circular near Wembley.

-Apart from Wembley's earliest church, which is to St John the Evangelist of 1846 (see above) another listed building is what was Saint Andrew's Presbyterian Church built in 1904, designed by Thomas Collcutt and Stanley Hemp.
-It is made mainly of brick and the design was influenced by the Arts and Crafts Movement.
-It is listed in the initial, mainstream, Grade II category since 1993.
-It was converted into the Central Mosque Wembley in the late 1990s.
+Apart from Wembley's earliest church, which is to St John the Evangelist of 1846 (see above), another listed building is the former Saint Andrew's Presbyterian Church on Ealing Road.
+It was designed by Thomas Collcutt and Stanley Hemp and built in 1904.
+Constructed mainly of brick, the design was influenced by the Arts and Crafts Movement.
+It was given Grade II category listing in 1993, shortly after it was purchased to become Central Mosque Wembley, having been vacant for fifteen years.
 To the south on Ealing Road is the Shree Sanatan Hindu Mandir, a major mandir opened in 2010.

-The Catholic church of Saint Joseph, a post-war church, became equally listed in 2016.
+The Catholic church of Saint Joseph, completed in 1957, was listed in 2016.

 The Ace Cafe is unusually a transport café, opened in 1938 and re-opening in 1997 after decades of closure.
 This venue has been used to hold and plan car and bike events by motoring enthusiasts, nationally and internationally.

 Wembley Point, formerly Station House, is a 21-storey building next to Stonebridge Park station.
 It was Brent's first skyscraper, built in 1965, and is visible from a radius of several miles.
 The building has had various uses, including partly as a gym and offices.

-Brent's only English Heritage blue plaque is on Forty Lane, commemorating the comedian and entertainer Arthur Lucan.
+Wembley's only English Heritage blue plaque is on Forty Lane, commemorating the comedian and entertainer Arthur Lucan.

+The London Growth Plan identified Wembley as one of London's Internationally Significant Visitor Destinations.
 The prime landmark is Wembley Stadium, rebuilt 2003-07 at a cost of £827 million, which is approached via the White Horse Bridge designed by the London Eye architects.
 About half of the stadium's width northwest is the SSE Arena, a Grade II-listed concert venue built in 1934 as the Empire Pool, a multi-use facility built for the 2nd Empire Games and much renovated.
 The former Wembley (later Brent) Town Hall is likewise listed on Barn Hill remotely facing Wembley Stadium; it has now been refurbished as a French school, the Lycée International de Londres Winston Churchill.
 The London Borough of Brent's council chamber and main offices occupy Brent Civic Centre, Engineers Way, Wembley Park.